The Weak and the Wicked: Development

+Joan Henry was a writer who had connections in society.
+She had a gambling problem, and was sentenced to twelve months in prison for passing a fraudulent cheque (she claimed she was framed).
+Henry served eight months at Holloway and the more liberal Askham Grange open prison.
+At the latter she came under the care of Mary Size.
+Henry wrote the 1952 best-selling book Who Lie in Gaol about her experience.

 The book was read by writer-director J. Lee Thompson, who wanted to turn it into a film.
 He received backing from Robert Clark, head of production at Associated British.
 Thompson wound up falling in love with Henry and leaving his wife and two children to marry her.

-The British Home Office refused co operation with the making the film because they were unhappy with its depiction of prison.
+The British Home Office refused co-operation with the making the film because they were unhappy with its depiction of prison.

 Diana Dors was cast only a few weeks after having been convicted in real life of stealing alcohol from a friend's house.
 The role marked a significant change of pace for Dors, who was better known for comedic roles.
 Simone Silva was another member of the cast better known for glamour roles.

 Shooting

-The film was shot at Elstree Studios, filming starting on 10 August 1953 under the title Women Behind Bars.
+The film was shot at Elstree Studios and on location in Aylesbury, Buckinghamshire, filming starting on 10 August 1953 under the title Women Behind Bars.
 Mary Size and Joan Henry were on set as advisers.

 Henry thought Johns was a good actor but "a bit goody-goody".

 Reception

 Critical

 The Monthly Film Bulletin said "The treatment of this story provides an unfortunate example of the malaise with which so much British script-writing is afflicted nowadays.
 The basic situation is promising" but "against these back-grounds are paraded a prize collection of familiar feminine character types (alternately comic, sad and hysterical) – two-dimensional creatures, observed without insight or real compassion."

 The New York Times called it "a lukewarm drama".

 Variety called it "a safe formula for a box office meller."

+In The Radio Times Guide to Films Sue Heal gave the film 3/5 stars, writing: "This is one of those riveting women's prison pictures full of sneering warders and snarling, sulky inmates that alternates alarmingly between enlightening social comment and overloaded melodrama.
+A robust cast that contains all the usual suspects (there's a fine performance from Diana Dors) acts out the story, which provides a meaty glimpse behind the clanging doors."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Familiar types in rose-coloured view of prison life."

+Leslie Halliwell wrote "Predictable portmanteau drama with stalwart performances."

-The film changed perceptions of Diana Dors.
+According to Steven Vagg in Filmink, the film changed perceptions of Diana Dors.

-Box Office
+Box office

 According to Kinematograph Weekly the film was a "money maker" at the British box office in 1954.
 The National Film Finance Corporation stated the film made a comfortable profit.

-It was estimated to earn between $75,000 and $100,000 for Associated British in the US.
+It was estimated to earn between $75,000 and $100,000 for Associated British in the U.S.